Articles & Guides

 “I have always been a very active and loud supporter of trans family and friends.
 When my child came out as gay?
 Great, love who you want!
 When they came out as nonbinary?
 Awesome, totally support you!
 (But) when they asked to be called by a different name?
 I blew it.”

-—Tiffany, mom to a child who identifies as nonbinary
+—Tiffany, mom to a nonbinary child

 Tiffany says she didn’t expect to have the reaction she did and realizes she initially felt like she was “losing” her child in some way.
 “I knew that it was my issue and my feelings that I needed to deal with, but I had a really hard time.
 I tried really hard not to put the burden … on them, but I’m sure I failed.”